diamondtelagathoti/InternshipProjects/Development_of_JIRA_REST_Client/README.md

 Developed a **REST Client** which extracts the Bug Report from the MySQL Database first and then log all the _Bug Reports_ with relevant stats (JSON Format) to specific JIRA Project using REST API provided by JIRA.

 #### System Requirements:
-* Ubuntu 16.04 LTS or later
+* Ubuntu 16.04 LTS or later.
-* Python 2.7 or 3
+* Python 2.7 or 3.
-* JIRA and all the dependencies must be installed
+* JIRA and all the dependencies must be installed.

 #### Installation: